 To support the Department of Agriculture In making informed decisions for policy formulation and planning through provision of timely and reliable rice information based on remote sensing, crop modeling, and information and communication technology.

-- To provide reliable, location-specific and timely information on rice area planted, planting dates, yield estimates and damage assessment of flood due to heavy rains and tropical cyclones and drought affected rice areas
+- To provide reliable, location-specific, and timely information on rice area planted, planting dates, yield estimates, and flooded rice area due to heavy rains and tropical cyclones and drought-affected rice areas; and

 WHAT WE DO

 RICE AREA MAPPING AND YIELD ESTIMATION